jamesfinley/Resume/src/content/resume/resume.md

 : *September 2012 -- June 2013*

 **Echo Design Group** - Senior Web Developer
-: Came on board right as the whole Responsive Web Design movement kicked off, built many sites from start to launch, working with the design team to implement strong, mobile-friendly design.
-Also much was done to improve the organizational workflow, utilizing Github for deployment and version control.
+: Joining the team right as the whole Responsive Web Design movement kicked off, I built a dozen sites from start to launch, working with the design team to implement strong, mobile-friendly experiences.
+I also helped them improve their organizational workflow, including utilizing Github for deployment and version control and built a custom CMS for managing web sites.
 : **Skills used**
 	- Responsive Web Design
 	- PHP